GrumpyCarebear/GrumpyCarebear/README.md

 - ⚡ Fun fact: ...
 Everything Tech is brand new to me even though I grew up when tech was starting 😆

 - Did I do this correctly?
 YES!
 I did it right! 🎆
+Now try and insert a free picture from the web:

 <!---
 GrumpyCarebear/GrumpyCarebear is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.